Middle School Café Night at the Grauer School

-Thanks to all of the talented Middle School student performers and artists, Isaac Langen, Tom Hopper, Erin Langen, and Johnny King for presenting this wonderful event for our Grauer students and their families!
+Thanks to all of the talented Middle School student performers and artists, Isaac Langen, Tom Hopper, Courtney Conway, Thor Sigurdsson, Erin Langen, and Johnny King for presenting this wonderful event for our Grauer students and their families!
 We'd also like to thank Tom Hopper and the AV Team for setting up the AV for the event; Dina Treibel and Arthur P. '23 for filming the event; the Senior Class for selling refreshments to raise funds for Grad Nite; and everyone else who helped to make this event successful.

 In this week's column, Dr. Grauer shares some wisdom about why students may not be performing to their full potential at school.

 Schools and parents need a better definition of “success” for our youth.
 Instead of solely measuring scholastic aptitude and achievement, we must also measure social and emotional development, moral and character development, non-cognitive skills, and student engagement.